Women Narrators, Scoring Landscapes, 1820-1940

 'I always thought you wrote the best prose of any of my students, he wrote

 Entrance to Puslinch House where Charlotte Yonge stayed with her cousins.

-Christabel Coleridge, born in 1840, the Granddaughter of Samuel Taylor Coleridge, lives in Torquay: she writes numerous tales, stories and novels as well as the hagiographic life of her prolific friend,
+Christabel Rose Coleridge, (1843-1921) granddaughter of Samuel Taylor Coleridge, lived in Torquay: she wrote numerous tales, stories and novels as well as the hagiographic life of her also prolific friend Charlotte Mary Yonge.

-Margaret Pedler, living near Bow at the beginning of the C20, is the author of many Romantic novels, including The Hermit of Far End.
+Margaret Pedler (1877-1948), lived near Zeal Monachorum/Bow at the beginning of the C20, was the author of many Romance novels, including The Hermit of Far End.

 'The little wooden door, painted green and over-hung with ivy, was never bolted...The little green door innocent of lock and key, stood as a symbol of the close ties that bound the rector and his flock together...'
 (Pedler, The Splendid Folly)